Solcast/howto-pandas/README.md

 If you do not have nano it is simpler text editor than `vi`.
 Use your package manager to download and install or use `vi`.
 The preferred package manager for mac OS is [Homebrew](https://brew.sh/) and once installed on your system you can issue similar commands to Linux `apt-get` and `yum` with the `brew` package manager.

-Add the Solcast API Key to your user profile variables as so.
+Add the Solcast API Key to your user profile variables.

 ![Added mac OS User Solcast API key](/imgs/mac_os_environment_variable.png)